euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 In case the above changes don't seem to work, you can instead try the changes in the [Alternative Early Version Support] section, below.

-All you being well, continue with other integration tasks.
+All being well, continue with other integration tasks.

 ## Alternative Early Version Support
 The following code snippet shows an alternative approach to early version